decretist/Dissertation/Chapter3/chapter3.markdown

 Harvard, and Somerville at Columbia where he was Winroth's dissertation advisor).

+[6] "Noonan used sound historical methods, but he chose, as a distinguished professor of law and later a prominent judge, to couch his method in lawyerly terms, talking about hearsay and wanting to cross-examine witnesses.
+To make any headway with as complex and difficult a problem as Gratian's biography, it will be important to cling a bit more closely than Noonan did to classical historical methodology and terminology, as they have been codified from the late nineteenth century on."
+1, 106.

-[6] Noonan, “Gratian Slept Here,” 172.
+[7] Noonan, “Gratian Slept Here,” 172.

-[7] Anders Winroth, *The Making of Gratian’s Decretum* (Cambridge:
+[8] Anders Winroth, *The Making of Gratian’s Decretum* (Cambridge:
 Cambridge University Press, 2000), 122.

-[8] Winroth has since come to contextualize the differences between the first and second recension with respect to the use of Roman law within a broader context: "The argument about two authors is based on textual (you could almost say literary) analysis: formulations, practices of
+[9] Winroth has since come to contextualize the differences between the first and second recension with respect to the use of Roman law within a broader context: "The argument about two authors is based on textual (you could almost say literary) analysis: formulations, practices of